Maria Bertilla Boscardin: Veneration

 Her reputation for simplicity and devoted, caring hard work had left a deep impression on those who knew her.
 A memorial plaque placed on her tomb refers to her as "a chosen soul of heroic goodness ... an angelic alleviator of human suffering in this place."
 Crowds flocked to her first grave at Treviso.
 After a tomb was erected for her at Vicenza, it became a pilgrimage site where several miracles of healing were said to have taken place.

-In 1961, 39 years after her death, she was canonised as a saint.
+In 1961, 39 years after her death, Boscardin was canonized as a saint.
 The crowd in attendance included members of her family as well as some of her patients.
+Saint Bertilla is known as a patron saint of the rejected, lonely, and abused.
+She is attributed with saying: "we should never allow ourselves to be disturbed by things that are transitory and not eternal,” and: “In whatever state we are, let us strive to remain in the hands of God.”
 Her feast day is October 20.